-THESE SKILLS :
+THESE SKILLS

-- Help people perform the tasks required by their occupation - Provide people with a foundation to learn other skills - Enhance people's ability to adapt to change
+Help people perform the tasks required by their occupation Provide people with a foundation to learn other skills Enhance people's ability to adapt to change

-The program builds on a foundation of traditional Indigenous knowledge and language.
+The program builds on a foundation of traditional Indigenous culture, knowledge, and language.
 Students are also supported by the wide array of services the College provides to help them on their learning path, including tutoring, counseling, library services, and career exploration.
-Essential Skills in a Digital World is offered in partnership with Employment and Social Development Canada.
+Four Winds Digital Essential Skills and Upgrading is offered in partnership with Alberta Advanced Education.